rasta-dave/rasta-dave/README.md

 <img src="image.png" width="100%" />

-Full-stack and Blockchain developer student with a passion for building cool things that make a difference
+Blockchain developer student with a passion for building cool things that make a difference